Message from the Chairperson

-For the fall of 2017, King’s College is introducing new Bachelor of Science programs in Mechanical and Civil Engineering, which will complement our successful 3+2 Engineering Dual Degree program.
-By establishing these programs, King’s hopes to attract students who have a passion for engineering, an affinity towards King’s College and it’s Holy Cross traditions, and a desire to make an impact in Northeastern Pennsylvania.
+King’s College offers students a variety of options when comes to deciding which engineering program will best suit their needs from both an academic and career standpoint.
+Our new Mechanical and Civil Engineering programs are a great complement our successful 3+2 Dual Degree Engineering programs.
+By establishing and growing these programs, King’s hopes to attract students who have a passion for engineering, an affinity towards King’s College and its Holy Cross traditions, and a desire to make an impact in Northeastern Pennsylvania and the world.

 At King’s College our students are actively engaged with their classmates and professors, and are encouraged to take both analytical and creative approaches towards solving engineering challenges.
 The engineering programs at King’s emphasize project-based learning and feature state-of-the-art laboratory equipment, computer-aided design software and simulation tools.